 - The Gala Dalí Castle in Púbol

-- The magnetic stones of Easter Island
+- The colours of Reunion Island